 Lindström D, Azodi, Sadr O, et al. Effects of a perioperative smoking cessation intervention on postoperative complications: a randomized trial.

 Minimally invasive total hip replacement surgery.
-American Academy of Orthopaedic Surgeons website.
-Available at: ...(Click grey area to select URL) Updated August 2007.
-Accessed May 6, 2013.
+Ortho Info—American Academy of Orthopaedic Surgeons website.
+Available at: ...(Click grey area to select URL) Updated June 2014.
+Accessed February 8, 2018.

 Pagnano MW, Trousdale RT, Meneghini RM, Hanssen AD.
 Slower recovery after